 Hands-Free Georgia Act

-The new bill, which is being referred to as the “Hands-Free Georgia Act,” states that while operating a motor vehicle no driver shall use a wireless telecommunications device (i.e., cell phone or laptop) or stand-alone electronic device (i.e., iPod or gaming device) in the following ways:
+The Georgia bill, referred to as the “Hands-Free Georgia Act,” states that while operating a motor vehicle no driver shall use a wireless telecommunications device (i.e., cell phone or laptop) or stand-alone electronic device (i.e., iPod or gaming device) in the following ways:

 - Physically hold or support one with any part of his or her body;